maaneesh/maaneesh/README.md

 ### Hello, I'm Manish. 👋

-I'm a Software Based in NYC.
+I'm a Software Engineer based in New York City.
 I love working with Javascript and think its misunderstood.

 Here are some ideas to get you started: